 Los Angeles, CA 90007

-We embarked on an exciting partnership with the Museum of Natural History of Los Angeles County in 2006 and look forward to future joint programming.
-In Fall 2006, Cal State L.A.'s MA class in The African American Poetic Tradition curated and installed an exhibition in the museum as its collaborative final project.
-The students learned about the history of African American poetry through this unique opportunity, as well as a wide range of additional practical and conceptual information, including how to translate poetry into three dimensions, how audiences experience and participate in cultural interactions, and even such areas as fire law and copyright law.
-The exhibition, "Exodus: African American Poetry Through Time," was installed in the museum's Inter/Act Gallery from December 16 to January 5, one of its busiest times of the year, and was seen by an estimated audience of 4,000 visitors.
+2006 also initiated a partnership with the Museum of Natural History of Los Angeles County, in which Cal State L.A.'s M.A. class in The African-American Poetic Tradition curated and installed an exhibition in the museum as its collaborative final project.
+The students learned about the history of African American poetry, as well as a wide range of additional practical and conceptual information, including how to translate poetry into three dimensions, how audiences experience and participate in cultural interactions, and even such areas as fire law and copyright law.
+The exhibition, "Exodus: African American Poetry Through Time," was installed in the museum's Inter/Act Gallery and was seen by an estimated audience of 4,000 visitors.

 Los Angeles County High School for the Arts